User Profile: Dr. Nancy French

 Who uses NASA Earth science data?
 Dr. Nancy French, to study the effects of wildfires on forest ecosystems.

-Dr. Nancy French, Senior Scientist, Michigan Tech Research Institute; Adjunct Professor, School of Forest Resources and Environmental Science, Michigan Technological University
+Dr. Nancy French, Senior Scientist, Michigan Tech Research Institute (MTRI); Adjunct Professor, School of Forest Resources and Environmental Science, Michigan Technological University

 Research interests: Applications of remote sensing to ecology and vegetation studies.